 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your response to delavirdine.
+Your doctor may order certain lab tests to check your response to delavirdine.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.